peteroupc/peteroupc.github.io/bernoulli.md

 Specifically, the method simulates the following function (not necessarily algebraic): $$f(\lambda) = \sum_{k\ge 0} g(k,\lambda) h_k(\lambda),$$ where the paper uses $g(k, \lambda) = \lambda^k (1-\lambda)$ and $h_k(\lambda) = W(k)/\beta^k$, so that&mdash; $$f(\lambda) = (1-\lambda) OGF(\lambda/\beta),$$ where:

 - $W(k)$ returns a number in the interval \[0, $\beta^k$\].
 If $W(k)$ is an integer for every $k$, then $W(k)$ is the number of $k$-letter words that can be produced by the stochastic grammar in question.
 - $\beta \ge 2$ is an integer.
 This is the alphabet size, or the number of "letters" in the alphabet.
-This is 2 for the cases discussed in the Flajolet paper (binary stochastic grammars), but it can be greater than two for more general stochastic grammars.
+This is 2 for the cases discussed in the Flajolet paper (binary stochastic grammars), but it can be greater than 2 for more general stochastic grammars.
 - $OGF(x) = W(0) + W(1) x + W(2) x^2 + W(3) x^3 + ...$ is an _ordinary generating function_.
 This is a _power series_ whose _coefficients_ are $W(i)$ (e.g., $W(2)$ is coefficient 2).

 The method uses the **convex combination algorithm** given above, where step 1 is done as follows: "Flip the input coin repeatedly until it returns 0.
 Set _X_ to the number of times the coin returned 1 this way."[^36]  Optionally, step 2 can be done as described in Flajolet et al., (2010\)[^1]: generate an _X_-letter word uniformly at random and "parse" that word using a stochastic grammar to determine whether that word can be produced by that grammar.